cvat-ai/cvat/site/content/en/docs/manual/advanced/filter.md

 [operators](#supported-operators-for-properties)
 and values and group rules into [groups](#groups).
 For more details, see the [filter section](#create-a-filter).

-> The applied filter will be displayed in the URL of your browser,
-> Thus, you can share the page with the filter applied.

 To clear all filters press `Clear filters`.